FlowWest/va-feather-river-analysis/data-raw/feather_river_mini_snorkel_hsi_workflow.md

 Use/availability criteria are developed by dividing use observations, generally binned, by availability data from transects.

+TODO: unsure how to proceed with this approach..

 ``` r
 approach_2 <- mini_snorkel_model_ready |>